-To send flowers in memory of Donald E. Husler Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Donald E. Husler Sr., please visit our Heartfelt Sympathies Store.

 Donald E. Husler, Sr., 87, of Mifflintown, passed away at 11:11 PM on Friday, August 2, 2019 at the Locust Grove Retirement Village, Mifflin.